yyjhao/NUSMorge/README.md

 NUSMorge
 ========

-An online utility to merge your mods with friends
+An online utility to merge your mods with friends.

+It takes nusmods url as input.